trodlop/Python-POS-Printer-Script/README.md

 SETUP:
 • Create a folder within the root directory of the script named "printer"
-• Any image you wish to print must be placed in this folder
+• Any image or text file you wish to print must be placed in this folder

 The root directory should be structured as follows: